rpn1966/platotheory2026/_pages/code-of-conduct.md

 (From RAS and UKEXOM2023)

-We value the participation of everyone at this event and want all attendees to have an enjoyable and fulfilling experience.
+We value the participation of all conference attendees and want to ensure everyone will have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees and staff and agree to the code of conduct upon registration and attendance.

 This meeting will be a harassment-free environment for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, nationality, religion.
 We do not tolerate harassment of attendees in any form.